fruitflybrain/ffbo.launcher/README.md

 ## Quick Start

-This section is a basic guide to navigating
+This section is a basic guide to installing dependencies, attaching Docker to GPU, and launching the application.
+For further details, refer to the "Documentation" section.

 ### Installation